bmarini/sh/README.md

 # Sh::Cmd

 Sh::Cmd is useful for constructing large Sh commands programmatically.
-It also has the benefit of Sh escaping any args you pass.
+It also has the benefit of Shell escaping any args you pass.

 ## Usage: